-Description of topic and its relevance Compliance with environmental regulations on polluting emissions generated, directly or indirectly, by the companies' production activities, including energy consumption, and initiation of a process aimed at decarbonisation.
+Compliance with environmental regulations on polluting emissions generated, directly or indirectly, by the companies' production activities, including energy consumption, and initiation of a process aimed at decarbonisation.

 The main objective is to implement energy transition processes towards more efficient and lower impact models.

-Scope of the topic Atmospheric emissions have a local perimeter that is managed and controlled by the organisation through the synergy between the operational staff and the Environment departments.
+Atmospheric emissions have a local perimeter that is managed and controlled by the organisation through the synergy between the operational staff and the Environment departments.
 This topic concerns all Group's companies, but the most significant impacts in term of emissions are attributable to the Group's two steel mills.

 Energy efficiency levels are returning to pre-pandemic levels in Europe though they are not yet in line with the trend expected for achieving net zero in terms of pollutants and climate changing emissions.
-The 2021 report by the International Energy Agency outlined the need to increase investments before 2030 to incentivise the expansion of technologies and solutions to reduce greenhouse gases to zero by 2050, as set out in the Roadmap to Net Zero by 2050.
+The 2021 report by the International Energy Agency outlined the need to increase investments before 2030 to incentivise the expansion of technologies and solutions to reduce greenhouse gases to zero by 2050, as set out in the

+Roadmap to Net Zero by 2050.